Upman32/demo-socialmedia/README.md

 npm i

+after installation node_modules you can start project!

+npm start

 ## Where you must register to use this app?

 You can go to https://social-network.samuraijs.com/ and click sign up